In the realm of aesthetic and regenerative medicine, a potentially revolutionary new approach is gaining traction: exosome therapy.

 While exosomes can be administered through various methods, including topical application, intravenous therapy, microneedling or direct injection into the treatment area, at the time of writing exosome products in the aesthetics field are advertised for topical use only.

-A 2023 review of exosomes in regenerative cosmetic dermatology20 found that the ‘direct application of exosomes following skin rejuvenation procedures – fractional laser, micro-needling, RF microneedling, microdermabrasion – supports the healing process and alleviates associated symptoms such as erythema, oedema and any related discomfort.
+A 2023 review of exosomes in regenerative cosmetic dermatology found that the ‘direct application of exosomes following skin rejuvenation procedures – fractional laser, micro-needling, RF microneedling, microdermabrasion – supports the healing process and alleviates associated symptoms such as erythema, oedema and any related discomfort.

 ‘The anti-inflammatory properties of exosomes allow for faster healing, minimal complications such as post- inflammatory hyperpigmentation and scarring, and allow for better photorejuvenation results due to the enhancement of collagenases and dermal fibroblast proliferation,’ the authors note.

 Several clinical trials have explored the efficacy of exosomes in aesthetic treatments.
-Published in the Journal of Cosmetic Dermatology, Park et al21 conducted a 12-week randomised, split-face comparative study involving 28 individuals, demonstrating that the application of human adipose stem cell-derived exosomes in conjunction with microneedling resulted in significantly greater clinical improvements in skin wrinkles, elasticity, hydration and pigmentation than on the non- exosome treated side.
+Published in the Journal of Cosmetic Dermatology, Park et al conducted a 12-week randomised, split-face comparative study involving 28 individuals, demonstrating that the application of human adipose stem cell-derived exosomes in conjunction with microneedling resulted in significantly greater clinical improvements in skin wrinkles, elasticity, hydration and pigmentation than on the non- exosome treated side.

-Additionally, Jo et al found that Lactobacillus plantarum-derived exosomes applied to the skin achieved a reduction in eye wrinkles and improvements in skin elasticity, hydration and density in 16 volunteers after 4 weeks of treatment24.
+Additionally, Jo et al found that Lactobacillus plantarum-derived exosomes applied to the skin achieved a reduction in eye wrinkles and improvements in skin elasticity, hydration and density in 16 volunteers after 4 weeks of treatment.

 Current challenges